 These international standards are supplemented by a number of regional human rights instruments.
-In Europe these are: the Convention for the Protection of Human Rights and Fundamental Freedoms (1953); the European Convention for the Prevention of Torture and Inhuman or Degrading Treatment or Punishment (1989) and the European Prison Rules (1987).
+In Europe these are the Convention for the Protection of Human Rights and Fundamental Freedoms (1953), the European Convention for the Prevention of Torture and Inhuman or Degrading Treatment or Punishment (1989) and the European Prison Rules (1987 revised 2006).
 The American Convention on Human Rights entered into force in 1978, while the African Charter on Human and Peoples' Rights came into force in 1986.

 Regional judicial bodies are a useful reference point for measuring the extent to which individual states implement international standards.
-In the Americas, the Inter-American Court of Human Rights fulfils this role, while in Europe a similar role is carried out by the European Court of Human Rights.
+In the Americas this role is fulfilled by the Inter-American Court of Human Rights, while in Europe a similar role is carried out by the European Court of Human Rights.